josematoswork/swagger-angular-generator/README.md

 ### Services for back-end / API communication

-- connect to your API in no-time
+- connect to your API in no-time (also works for C# .Net Core Web API's)

 ### Interfaces